 Cons of Custom Websites

-The main drawback of custom websites is cost and development time.
-Building a site from scratch requires skilled developers, which increases expenses.
+The main drawback is cost and development time.
+Compared to template-based platforms, building from scratch requires skilled developers, which increases expenses.
 Additionally, making updates or changes often requires technical expertise.